ic4rta/UnknownChat/README.md

 **UnknownChat is a private and temporary chat service hosted on tor that allows integration with proxychains and socat.**

+Thanks to [voros](https://github.com/vorosdev) for the script to automate deployment

 ## Install packages
 ### NetBSD
 ```ruby